hyriver/pygeoogc/README.rst

 * ``WFS``: Instantiation of this class is similar to ``WMS`` and the only difference is that only one layer name can be passed.
 Upon instantiation there are three ways to get the data:

-  - ``getfeature_bybox``: Get all the features within a boudning box in any valid CRS.
+  - ``getfeature_bybox``: Get all the features within a bounding box in any valid CRS.
   - ``getfeature_byid``: Get all the features based on the IDs.
 Note that two arguments should be
     provided: ``featurename``, and ``featureids``.
 You can get a list of valid feature names using ``get_validnames`` class method.